Recommendations

 As a pivotal work in United States cinema, Roaring Guns to capture the existential zeitgeist of 1927.

-The influence of Paul Hurst in Roaring Guns can be felt in the way modern Action films handle nuanced performance.
+The influence of Paul Hurst in Roaring Guns can be felt in the way modern Western films handle nuanced performance.
 From the specific lighting choices to the pacing, this 1927 release set a high bar for atmospheric immersion.

 View Details